-In 1982, Country Day established The Oak Society to recognize those who include the school in their wills or estate plans.
+In 1982, Country Day established The Oak Society to recognize and honor those who include the school in their wills or estate plans.
 Their gift is an important way to help ensure the future strength of our school and enable them to have an impact on Country Day beyond their lifetimes.
-We appreciate their foresight and extraordinary generosity.

-If you would like more information about planned giving at Country Day, please contact:
+If you would like more information about planned giving at Country Day or if you've already included us in your estate plans, please contact:

 (704) 943-4540 | E-mail